 Map Academy will develop and adopt policies, in consultation with parents/guardians, regarding these rights, as well as methods to protect student privacy in the administration of protected information surveys and the collection, disclosure, or use of personal information for marketing, sales, or other distribution purposes.
-The school will directly notify parents and eligible students of these policies at least annually at the start of each school year and after any substantive changes.
-The school will also directly notify, such as through U.S. Mail or email, parents of students, and eligible students, who are scheduled to participate in the specific activities or surveys noted below and will provide an opportunity for the parent to opt his or her child out, and an eligible student to opt out, of participation in the specific activity or survey.
+The school will directly notify parents of these policies at least annually at the start of each school year and after any substantive changes.
+The school will also directly notify, such as through U.S. Mail or email, parents of students who are scheduled to participate in the specific activities or surveys noted below and will provide an opportunity for the parent to opt his or her child out of participation in the specific activity or survey.
 The school will make this notification to parents at the beginning of the school year if the school has identified the specific or approximate dates of the activities or surveys at that time.
-For surveys and activities scheduled after the school year starts, parents, and eligible students, will be provided reasonable notification of the planned activities and surveys listed below and be provided an opportunity to opt their child, or opt themselves, out of such activities and surveys.
-Parents, and eligible students, will also be provided an opportunity to review any pertinent surveys.
+For surveys and activities scheduled after the school year starts, parents will be provided reasonable notification of the planned activities and surveys listed below and be provided an opportunity to opt their child out of such activities and surveys.
+Parents will also be provided an opportunity to review any pertinent surveys.